magento/knowledge-base/src/Troubleshooting/General/troubleshooting-new-relic-on-magento-commerce-cloud.md

 </tr>
 <tr>
 <td>
-<p id="time_stamp">Transactions timestamp discrepancy.<br/><br/>You may struggle to find long transactions (more than 5 mins) using the New Relic UI.
+<p>Transactions timestamp discrepancy.<br/><br/>You may struggle to find long transactions (more than 5 mins) using the New Relic UI.
 You may also find transactions displayed outside of the expected time frame. </p>
 </td>
 <td>
 <p>The New Relic UI displays the time of the transaction's end, not the time when the transaction began. </p>